jimz011/homekit-infused/README.md

 - Patience
 - Some more patience
 - A whole lot of more patience
-- Have lovelace set in `yaml` mode, !includes are NOT supported in storage mode.
+- Have lovelace set in `yaml` mode, !includes and !secrets are NOT supported in storage mode.
 To set lovelace to use the yaml mode put the following line into your `configuration.yaml`:
 ```
 lovelace:
   mode: yaml